Local restaurant inspection reports can be found here: LENOWISCO Restaurant and Food Service Inspections.

 Migrant Labor Camps are permitted and inspected under the authority of the Rules and Regulations Governing Migrant Labor Camps.
 Inspections of these facilities focus on water supply, sewage disposal, housing, and garbage pick-up.

 To view the Migrant Labor Camp Regulations or to find an application for a new or remodeled facility, please use the following link:

 Local jails are inspected annually under the authority of a Memorandum of Understanding with the Department of Corrections (DOC).
 EHS inspect for general sanitation and facility upkeep.
 Any findings are shared with the jail staff and the DOC’s inspection staff for enforcement.

 Lead Risk Assessments

 The LENOWISCO Health District maintains a certified lead risk assessor on staff to conduct environmental lead investigations when indicated as a part of a work-up of a child with an elevated blood lead level.
-Elevated lead levels, untreated, can cause neurological and developmental abnormalities in children; adults may also be affected by elevated lead levels.
+Elevated lead levels, untreated, can cause neurological and developmental abnormalities in children.
 The investigation consists of taking and reviewing a thorough medical history to identify possible sources of exposure, and based on this may include sampling paint, dust, soil, and water from the environment in which the child lives, and interviewing families regarding behavior and activities to determine the most likely source(s) of exposure.

 For more information: